Tuition: $2,800 per person

 Gain both conceptual insight and practical knowledge on how to function as an effective library leader within rapidly changing societal and institutional contexts.

-“I thought it was wonderful.
-I particularly appreciated the degree to which the lectures fully engaged with us in the sessions.” —past participant
+“I thought the program was wonderful.
+I particularly appreciated how much the sessions fully engaged us.” —past LLDA participant

-Joseph Zolner is senior director of the Harvard Institutes of Higher Education, educational chair for the Management Development Program and Leadership Institute for Academic Librarians at HIHE.
-As HIHE Director, he is responsible for the quality, relevance and variety of professional development programs offered by the Harvard Graduate School of Education for the higher education community.
-Previously, Zolner served as Director of the Graduate Management Institute at Union College, NY and Director of the Graduate School of Business Administration at Northeastern University, MA.
+Joseph Zolner is senior director of the Harvard Institutes of Higher Education (HIHE) and educational chair for the Management Development Program and Leadership Institute for Academic Librarians at HIHE.
+As HIHE Senior Director, he is responsible for the quality, relevance and variety of professional development programs offered by the Harvard Graduate School of Education for the higher education community.

-Maureen Sullivan, consultant; Past President, American Library Association and Association of College and Research Libraries
+Maureen Sullivan, Past President, American Library Association (ALA) and Association of College & Research Libraries (ACRL)

 Qualified applicants are admitted on a rolling, space-available basis.
 Admission decisions will be made within 3 weeks of submission of a completed application.
 Early application is encouraged.

-You will be asked to provide your personal profile and organizational information.
+You will be asked to provide a personal profile and organizational information.

-You will be asked to respond to the following questions:
+You will be asked to respond to two questions:

 Please click here for more information on hotel accommodations for on-campus programs.